blitzarx1/egui_graphs/README.md

 - [x] Events reporting to extend the graph functionality by the user handling them;

 ## Status
 The project is on track for a stable release v1.0.0.
-For the moment, breaking releases are still possible.
+For the moment, breaking releases are very possible.

+Please use master branch for the latest updates.

+Check [demo example](https://github.com/blitzarx1/egui_graphs/tree/master/examples/demo) for the comprehensive overview of the widget possibilities.

 ## Features
 ### Events